Adenike-Ade/DSA_project-Amazon-/README.md

 - Build Company-Customer relationship to gain customer loyalty and trust by sending feedbacks to customers based on their rating and reviews.

+## ABOUT ME
+---
+I'm Rachel Adenike Adebowale, a passionate Data Analyst with a background in Science Laboratory Technology (Chemistry).
+I’m skilled in tools like Microsoft Excel, Word, PowerPoint, Power BI, and SQL, and I enjoy uncovering insights from data to solve real-world problems.

+Beyond analytics, I'm also a Drama Minister Who loves God passionately with a strong drive to contribute meaningfully to the Oil and Gas sector through innovation, research, and data-driven solutions.

+I'm open to professional opportunities, collaborations, and faith-based engagements that align with my purpose and technical growth.

+### Contacts
+---
+Email: adenikke2004@gmail.com
+Phone: 09014292606
+LinkedIn: